run-llama/LlamaIndexTS/examples/mongodb/README.md

 Now it's time to create the vector search index so that you can query the data.
 It's not yet possible to programmatically create a vector search index using the [`createIndex`](https://www.mongodb.com/docs/manual/reference/method/db.collection.createIndex/) function, therefore we have to create one manually in the UI.
-To do so, first, click the Search tab, and then click "Create Search Index":
+To do so, first, click the 'Atlas Search' tab, and then click "Create Search Index":

 ![MongoDB Atlas create search index](./docs/4_search_tab.png)